 Default quotas apply to projects that are created after you set or change the default quota.
 The default quota is not applied to projects that already existed before you set it.

 You can also set quotas on individual projects.
 If you set a global default quota and you set different quotas on individual projects, the per-project quotas are applied.

-By default, all projects have unlimited quotas for both tags and storage use.
+By default, all projects have unlimited quotas for storage use.